vdweij/json-data-type-to-spark-sql-type-mapper/docs/types.md

 ## Number
 A JSON number could be converted both in a **FloatType** and a **DoubleType** or even into a **DecimalType**.
 A JSON schema however lacks the possibility to define the purpose of the number in a standard manner, hence for safety it is converted into a **DoubleType**.

+## Array

+## Object

+# In progress

+## DateTime
+JSON does not include a built-in data type for representing date and time values.
+It however supports a `format` for a string type value.
+The following could be used that are all ISO 8601 format based:

+- date-time "yyyy-MM-ddThh:mm:ssZ" could be parsed to **TimestampType**
+- date "yyyy-MM-dd" could be parsed to **DateType**
+- time "hh:mm:ssZ" would only fit a **TimestampType** in case a complete timestamp is constructed.
+This cannot be guessed upfront and as such it will be converted to a **StringType** instead.

+# Unsupported (yet)

+- Const
+- Not
+- anyOf
+- allOf
+- oneOf
+- any
+- null